5T33Z0/Gigabyte-Z490-Vision-G-Hackintosh-OpenCore/README.md

 	**NOTE**: Additional info about these ACPI Tables can be found on my [**OC Little Repo**](https://github.com/5T33Z0/OC-Little-Translated/tree/main/01_Adding_missing_Devices_and_enabling_Features)

 2. **ACPI/Delete** Section
 	- **Drop OEM DMAR Table** &rarr; Only enable if you need to use the DMAR replacement table.
-No longer required when using OpenCore 0.9.2+ and macOS Ventura – enable `DisableIoMapperMapping` Quirk instead.
+OpenCore 0.9.2 introduced a new Quirk called `DisableIoMapperMapping`.
+It works independently of `DisableIoMapper` and addresses reoccurring connectivity issues in macOS 13.3+ which weren't there before.
+If your configuration required to drop/replace the DMAR table before it still does now!
 	- **Drop OEM USB Port Map (xh_cmsd4)** &rarr; Drops the original USB Port mapping so `SSDT-PORTS.aml` can replace it.
 	- **Drop HPET Table** &rarr; Drops the table for the High Precision Event Timer which is now a legacy device.